 Wang et al. (2019) conducted a systematic review and meta-analysis to assess whether LLLT significantly relieved the pain of patients with PF.
 A total of 6 RCTs were included.
-Compared with the control group, the VAS score significantly decreased at the endpoint of the treatment in the LLLT group.
+Compared with the control group, the VAS score significantly decreased at the endpoint of the treatment in the LIIT group.
 No significant difference was observed according to the Foot Function Index-Pain subscale.
 The authors concluded that the findings of this meta-analysis showed that LLLT significantly relieved heel pain in patients with PF, and efficacy lasted for 3 months after treatment.
-Limitations include the small number of studies, insufficient power to analyze other factors that may influence the effect of LLLT treatment, and a lack of longer-term follow-up.
-Furthermore, the outcome was based solely on VAS, and other objective indices (such as heel tenderness index and PF thickness) were not used in all studies.
+There are several limitations to this systematic review and meta-analysis, including the small number of studies (six), insufficient power to analyze other factors (e.g., BMI) that may influence the effect of LLLT treatment, and a lack of longer-term follow-up.
+Furthermore, the outcome was based solely on VAS, and other objective indices (such as heel tenderness index and PF thickness) were not used in all studies included.
 The authors concluded that LLLT may effectively relieve short-term (e.g., 3 months) heel pain in patients with PF; however, more large-scale, well-designed studies are needed to further clarify the long-term efficacy and optimal treatment parameters of LLLT.

-Radiofrequency Nerve Ablation (RFNA), Radiofrequency Lesioning, Radiofrequency Thermal Ablation
+Radiofrequency Nerve Ablation (RFNA), Radiofrequency Lesioning (RFL), Radiofrequency Thermal Ablation,

 RFNA is a technique for ablating pain pathways that is commonly used for intractable pain that has not responded to conservative measures.
 Radiofrequency lesioning is not a well-established treatment for PF.
-A health technology assessment determined that the body of evidence assessing RFNA for the treatment of PF is in general of low quality (Hayes 2020).
-The studies included in the evidence base were rated ranged in quality from fair to poor quality due to small sample sizes, a lack of comparison groups, and other methodological flaws.
-It was concluded that significant uncertainty exists regarding the durability, patient selection, safety, and the comparative efficacy of RFNA versus other minimally invasive treatments.
+A health technology assessment determined that the body of evidence assessing RFNA for the treatment of PF is in general of very low quality (Hayes, 2021).
+The studies included in the evidence base were rated ranged in quality from fair to very poor quality due to small sample sizes, a lack of comparison groups, and other methodological flaws.
+It was concluded that significant uncertainty exists regarding the durability, patient selection, safety, and the comparative efficacy of RFNA versus other minimally invasive treatments (Liden et al., 2009; Landsman et al., 2013; Erken et al., 2014; Counsel et al., 2016; Osman et al., 2016).

 Osman et al. (2016) conducted a small, comparative trial (n=20) evaluating the effect of applying pulsed radiofrequency (PRF) for 6 minutes versus thermal radiofrequency (TRF) for 90 seconds to the medial calcaneal nerve for treatment of chronic refractory PF pain.
 Twenty patients with refractory chronic bilateral PF received PRF to the medial calcaneal nerve for 6 minutes for one heel and TRF to the same nerve on the other heel (as their own control) for 90 seconds.
 All studied patients showed significant improvement in their pain scale after the intervention that lasted for 24 weeks; however, the PRF heels had significantly better pain scale and satisfaction scores at the first- and third-week assessments when compared to the TRF heels.
 The authors concluded that PRF to the medial calcaneal nerve is a safe and effective method for treatment of chronic PF pain and the onset of effective analgesia can be achieved more rapidly with PRF compared to TRF.
-Limitations of this study include lack of randomization, small sample size, and no long-term follow-up.
+Limitations of this study include lack of randomization; very small sample size; and no long-term follow-up.
 Further randomized trials are needed to confirm the therapeutic effect and optimize the dose of RF needed.